quipucords/quipucords/docs/source/install.rst

     # sudo docker run hello-world

-After you complete the steps to install Docker for Red Hat Enterprise Linux 7 or CentOS 7, continue with the Quipucords server installation steps in `Installing the Quipucords Server Container Image`_.
+After you complete the steps to install Docker for Red Hat Enterprise Linux 7 or CentOS 7, continue with the Quipucords server installation steps in `Installing the Quipucords Server Container Image <install.html#container>`_.

 Installing Docker on Red Hat Enterprise Linux 6.6+ or CentOS 6.6+
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""